 With Philadelphia's historic assets, the City has natural appeal as a tourist destination.
 The City continues to invest and work to increase development and employment in the leisure and hospitality sector.
 In 1993, with support from the Commonwealth, the Pennsylvania Convention Center was completed, providing a total of 624,000 square feet of saleable space across its four exhibit halls, ballroom and banquet spaces.
 In 2011, a \$786 million expansion, across 20 acres of central Philadelphia real estate, increased the facility to 2.3 million square feet.
 It is the largest single public works project in Pennsylvania history.
 In January 2014, SMG began managing and operating the Convention Center, instituting a number of measures intended to reduce and control show costs and improve customer service.
 In May 2014, SMG implemented new work rules through a customer service agreement signed by the Convention Center and four of six unions.
 The Convention Center continues to operate with no plans to replace the two unions which did not sign the agreement.
-Since the customer service agreement was implemented, five major conventions have booked future meetings, which is expected to bring an estimated \$91 million in economic activity to the City.
+Since the customer service agreement was implemented, the Convention Center has booked 31 groups, including six multi-year deals, including the American Association for Cancer Research, which has a three-expo deal for its 2015, 2019 and 2024 annual meetings.
+The 31 groups combined will bring 610,270 attendees to Philadelphia, consuming 610,183 hotel room nights and generating nearly \$930 million in additional economic impact.

-Over three million hotel room nights were sold in Center City in 2013, a 3.1 percent increase over 2012.
-Contributing to these sales, the Philadelphia Convention and Visitors Bureau (the "PHLCVB")

-hosted 453 meetings and conventions in 2013, filling 597,744 hotel room nights across the region, with an estimated economic impact of more than \$973 million.
-The total Convention and Group segment of travelers, which includes smaller conferences and meetings not held in the Convention Center, purchased 35 percent of all hotel rooms booked in Center City in 2013, accounting for 1,010,000 room-nights.
-In 2014, the Convention Center sold over 484,496 total hotel room nights across the region, having an estimated economic impact of more than \$729 million, while the total Convention and Group segment of Philadelphia hotel demand exceeded 1,045,000 hotel nights.
+Nearly 3.1 million hotel room nights were sold in Center City in 2014, a 3 percent increase over 2013.
+Contributing to these sales, the Philadelphia Convention and Visitors Bureau (the "PHLCVB") hosted 525 meetings and conventions in 2014, filling 566,301 hotel room nights across the region.
+The total Convention and Group segment of travelers, which includes smaller conferences and meetings not held in the Convention Center, has purchased 35 percent of all hotel rooms booked in Center City year-to-date as of June 2015.
+In 2014, the Convention Center sold over 397,051 total hotel room nights across the region, having an estimated economic impact of more than \$563 million, while the total Convention and Group segment of Philadelphia hotel demand exceeded 1,035,000 hotel nights.

-According to the PHLCVB, 2015 and 2016 leisure demand is projected to grow by four percent and two percent respectively, due in part to the City's hosting of high profile events such as the 2015 World Meeting of Families, culminating in a papal visit from Pope Francis, and the 2016 Democratic National Convention.
+According to the PHLCVB, 2015 and 2016 leisure demand is projected to grow by five percent and two percent respectively, due in part to the City's hosting of high profile events such as the 2015 World Meeting of Families, culminating in a papal visit from Pope Francis, and the 2016 Democratic National Convention.

 The number of hotel rooms available in the City in 1993 was 5,613, with annual demand of 1,331,684 hotel rooms, representing 65 percent occupancy.
-As of March 2014, the City's hotel room inventory was 11,410 rooms, with occupancy in 2013 at 73.8 percent.
+As of July 2015, the City's hotel room inventory was 10,916 rooms, with year-to-date occupancy at 76.9 percent.
 In October 2013, City Council approved a Tax Increment Financing assistance package for the development of a 755-room hotel, home to both the W and Element brands, which will serve as an anchor to the Convention Center.
 Additionally, in February 2014, Mayor Nutter announced plans for the adaptive reuse of the City's former Family Division of the Court of Common Pleas building to become a 199-room luxury hotel under the Kimpton name.

-Table 22 lists notable hotel developments since 2008, representing \$782.4 million dollars in investment.
+Table 24 lists notable hotel developments since 2008, representing over \$1 billion in investment.